As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Figure 1: The graph illustrates that respondents significantly overestimated the likelihood of robot-driven job loss, with perceptions ranging from 29% to 47%, compared to the actual rate of approximately 14%.12

-PwC’s global CEO survey found that 42% of CEOs believe AI will displace more jobs than it creates, while 39% disagree, reflecting a divided outlook.
+PwC’s global CEO survey in 2019 found that 42% of CEOs believe AI will displace more jobs than it creates, while 39% disagree, reflecting a divided outlook.

 Job loss concerns are highest in the Asia-Pacific region, especially in China, where 88% of CEOs expect net job displacement.
 The report highlights a persistent skills gap, with 55% citing the inability to innovate due to a lack of key skills.